tonethar/IGME-230-Fall-2018/weekly/week-10A-notes.md

 - [Lynda.com Bootstrap Tutorial](https://www.lynda.com/Bootstrap-tutorials/What-well-build/186538/371577-4.html) - this takes about 2 hours, and walks you through creating a template that you can build on when creating your portfolio mini-project.
 - [Lynda.com Skeleton Tutorial](https://www.lynda.com/CSS-tutorials/Welcome/372808/413142-4.html) - another nice option, with a slightly simpler layout.

 ## VIII.
-Demo
+Demo/Exercise
-Together we will build a responsive web page using the [Skeleton](http://getskeleton.com) framework.
+Now we will build a responsive web page using the [Skeleton](http://getskeleton.com) framework.
 This will be a simplified version of the page created in the Skeleton Tutorial linked above.
 1. First we will look at the completed version of the demo (and the Skeleton Tutorial) in class.
 The Skeleton Tutorial has some nice features such as LightBox that you will likely want to use on your project.
 1. Next we will download the start files from mycourses (we will use the image files are from the Skeleton Tutorial above)
 1. Now head to http://getskeleton.com, look over the docs and download the skeleton framework